LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentManager/NaturalLanguageUnderstanding/liveperson-nlu-engine.md

 ### Still using LivePerson (Legacy) NLU?

-If you're still using the LivePerson (Legacy) NLU engine, this section contains relevant info for you.
+If you're still using the deprecated LivePerson (Legacy) NLU engine, this section contains relevant info for you.

 #### What's LivePerson (Legacy) NLU engine?

 {: .important}
 As of March 5, 2021, you can't create new domains using the LivePerson (Legacy) engine.
-Brands with existing domains using this engine are encouraged to [migrate to the LivePerson engine](intent-manager-natural-language-understanding-liveperson-nlu-engine.html#convert-a-liveperson-legacy-domain-to-liveperson) as soon as possible.
-LivePerson will deprecate the LivePerson (Legacy) engine at the end of 2021.
+Brands with existing domains using this deprecated engine are encouraged to [migrate to the LivePerson engine](intent-manager-natural-language-understanding-liveperson-nlu-engine.html#convert-a-liveperson-legacy-domain-to-liveperson) as soon as possible.
+While the legacy engine still works, it's no longer supported apart from security updates.
 See above for the many benefits of the LivePerson engine over LivePerson (Legacy).

 Key characteristics of the legacy engine include: